t-pfaff/dataforgood/README.md

-Discussion Board for Data projects

-Share your open data-driven projects for good
+Share your data-driven projects for social good (just like Hacker News)

 Built on TelelescopeJS (http://telesc.pe)